Skip to main content

 Children ages 3–5 are caught in a developmental bind: they have strong desires and opinions but lack the language and self-regulation to express them.
 Anger at this age is almost always communication—a preschooler screaming, hitting, or throwing things is telling you something they cannot yet put into words.
 Physical aggression peaks between ages 2 and 4 as a normal part of development.

-Between ages three and five, children are caught in a developmental bind.
-They are old enough to have strong desires, preferences, and a growing sense of independence—but they lack the neurological wiring to regulate those feelings when things do not go their way.
-The prefrontal cortex, the brain region responsible for impulse control and emotional regulation, will not be fully developed until their mid-twenties.
-At three, it is barely getting started.
+Between ages three and five, your child is caught in a tough spot.
+They are old enough to have strong desires, preferences, and a growing sense of independence—but the part of their brain that puts the brakes on big feelings is barely getting started.
+That brake system will not be fully built until their mid-twenties.
+At three, it is basically under construction.

 Research by Potegal and Davidson (2003, Journal of Developmental & Behavioral Pediatrics, DOI: 10.1097/00004703-200306000-00002) found that the typical tantrum in young children follows a predictable arc: an initial spike of anger (screaming, stamping), followed by distress (crying, seeking comfort), and then gradual recovery.
 The anger and distress phases overlap, which is why a child can be screaming “Go away!” and reaching for you at the same time.
 They are not being contradictory.
 They are experiencing two emotions simultaneously and cannot sort them out.